mtempler/mtempler.github.io/_posts/2026-09-18-Reactivity.markdown

 <figure>
   <img src="/images/blog/SupplyDemandinSoC.png" alt="SupplyDemandCircuit" style="max-width: 50%; height: auto; display: block; margin: 0 auto;" />
   <figcaption style="text-align: center; font-size: 0.85rem; opacity: 0.7; margin-top: 8px;">
-    The supply and demand circuit permits general displacement energy profiles, E, not restricted to either direct or alternating current.
-Each circuit component in this general setting can have resistance and store energy, and can interact with other components to produce an interactive energy and current.
+    The supply and demand circuit can have general displacement energy profiles, E, and is not restricted to direct or alternating currents.
+Each circuit component in this more general setting can have both resistance and store energy.
+The power Source has terminals across which the Load can stretch.
+Source and Load can interact to produce an interactive energy and current.
   </figcaption>
 </figure>